-{{\bf Implementation Details:}} CLIP "ViT-B/32"\cite{CLIP} is the backbone of all our experiments.
-We use accuracy as the evaluation metric as in \cite{open_domain}\cite{self_supervised}, as the data is balanced having equal distribution of true and fake news.
-We have implemented in PyTorch and have used one NVIDIA GeForce RTX 3080 Ti 12GB card.
-ADAM optimizer with weight decay and stability constant is used.
-All the results are reported using the same set of parameters, $\beta=1.5$ in eq.~(\ref{loss}), learning rate is $1e-4$ and batch size is $64$ across all dataset splits.
+{{\bf Implementation Details.}} We used CLIP ViT-B/32\cite{CLIP} model as the backbone for all our experiments.
+We use accuracy as the evaluation metric as in \cite{open_domain, self_supervised}, as the data has equal distribution of true and fake news.
+Our codes are implemented in PyTorch and uses a single NVIDIA GeForce RTX 3080 Ti GPU.
+ADAM optimizer with weight decay and stability constant is used for the training.
+All the results are reported using the same set of parameters, e.g., $\beta=1.5$, $lr=1e-4$ and $batch size=64$ across all dataset splits.
 The values of hyperparameters are obtained during the validation process against the constant validation dataset containing all-domain data.
 These values were then kept fixed for the rest of the experiments.
 Stage 1 is run for 40 epochs, which remains fixed even if the desired domain changes.
-We initialize our domain-agnostic prompts $\{V_{1}, V_{2}, V_{3}\}$ required in Stage 3, as "A photo of" which is then learnt through training.
+We initialize our domain-agnostic prompts $\{V_{1}, V_{2}, V_{3}\}$ required in Stage 3, as ``A photo of'' which is then learnt through training.
 After obtaining the output probability at the end of Stage 3, we use Sigmoid function to convert the output into a probability score $\hat{y}$ between 0 to 1.
 We train Stage 3 for 30 epochs.
 At the time of inference, the data having output greater than or equal to $0.5$ is assigned the label 1, i.e., Fake and the others are assigned label 0, i.e., True.
-Now, we describe the experiments conducted to evaluate the effectiveness of the proposed DPOD framework.
-We would specifically like to answer the following research questions: \begin{enumerate} \item {\em How does the model perform for the standard setting, where all the domain data is used for both training and testing?
-How does the performance vary with different amounts of training data? \item How well does the proposed model perform for a desired target domain? \item Can the model handle inconsistencies in domain labels and how well does it understand about the domains? \item Are all the components in the model useful? }
+Now, we describe the experiments conducted to evaluate the effectiveness and generalization of the proposed DPOD framework.
+We would specifically like to answer the following research questions: \\ i) {\em How does the model perform in the standard setting, where all the domain data is used for training and testing? \\ ii) How well does the proposed model perform for a desired target domain? \\ iii) Can our model generalize to completely unseen target domains and to other datasets? \\ iv) Can the model handle inconsistencies in domain labels and how well does it understand about the domains? \\ v) Are all the components in the model useful?} \\